Haryana: Police use water canons on farmers protesting against farm laws in Jhajjar

 The farmers, protesting against the three contentious agriculture laws, showed black flags to Chautala when he reached the Government Post-Graduate Nehru College in Jhajjar.

 As the farmers attempted to push through barricades and a security cordon, police used water cannons at them.
-Speaking to NDTV, one of the protesters said that police had arrested some of them and that they had used sewer water in the water cannons.
+Speaking to NDTV, one of the protestors said that police had arrested some of them and that they had used sewer water in the water cannons.

 On Friday morning, the Jhajjar Police had made security arrangements at the venue in anticipation of a protest by the farmers.
 On Thursday too, the farmers had protested at a Bharatiya Janata Party meet at Karnal.